 Measure it

 We’ve always been clear that the goal of Skills Builder isn’t just to collect evidence—it’s about helping students make tangible changes in how they behave, how they think, and how they approach new challenges.
-The focus is on formative development, not paperwork.
-We want to see students growing in confidence, becoming more independent, and progressing in ways that matter beyond just academic qualifications.
-Whether it's speaking up in a group, showing resilience when things go wrong, or leading a task in work experience, it's these real-life changes that signal true progress.
+Real progress means seeing students gain confidence, independence, and life skills that extend beyond academic qualifications.

 Focus tightly